 Tips for shopping

-Sometimes the biggest barrier to healthier eating for older people, is being able to access the foods they need!
-If getting to the shops is a struggle there are a number of things you can plan into your routine to make sure you don’t get caught out.
+Sometimes the biggest barrier to healthy eating for older people is being able to access the foods they need!
+If getting to the shops is a struggle there’s a number of things you can plan into your routine to be sure you don’t get caught out.

 Pre-plan your meals for the week and write a shopping list.
-This will help to make sure you pick up everything you need, don’t spend more than you intend, and won’t need to pop back down to the shops later.
-If supermarket accessibility or transport is a worry, check if your local store offers home delivery services.
-You could shop online and have a friend or family member pick up the groceries for you.
+This will help make sure you pick up everything you need, don’t spend more than you intend, and won’t need to pop back down to the shops later.
+If supermarket accessibility or transport is a worry, check if your local store offers home delivery services, shop online and have a friend or family member pick up the groceries for you.

-When you do get to the shops, it can be a good idea to stock up on foods with a long shelf life – rice, pasta, canned soups, vegetables and fruit, and sauces and oils.
-This will mean your cupboard will be well stocked, and you’ll have a readily available supply if you get sick or can’t shop.
+When shopping, stock up on foods with a long shelf life such as rice, pasta, canned soups, vegetables and fruit, and sauces and oils.
+This means your cupboard will be well stocked, and you’ll have a readily available supply if you get sick or can’t shop.
 Keep in mind that some packaged food can also be high in hidden salt or sugar.
 Look for the ‘no added salt’ varieties or check the nutrition label.
 Look for products that have less than 120mg of salt and less than 15g of sugar per 100g.